cristiangiehl1/03-api-solid/README.md

 Use `jwtSign` to create a new JWT, typically used in authentication routes.

-"In the `sign`, send the user.id to be accessible in all routes of the app."
+In the `sign`, send the user.id to be accessible in all routes of the app.

 ```
   const token = await reply.jwtSign(